jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

   # </FilesMatch>

 pkg info -D mysql57-server
-  # Initial password for first time use of MySQL is saved in
+  # Initial password for first time use of MySQL
-  # $HOME/.mysql_secret
+  # is saved in $HOME/.mysql_secret
+  #
-  # ie. when you want to use "mysql -u root -p" first you should see
+  # ie: when you want to use "mysql -u root -p"
-  # password in /root/.mysql_secret
+  # first you should see password in
+  # /root/.mysql_secret
 ```

 ---